-- Punctuality as a class is rewarded in assembly each week with the award of Punctuality Parrot for the class with the least number of lates.
-This is also recorded in the newsletter each week. - Attendance as a class is rewarded in assembly each week with the award of Attendance Alligator for the class with the highest attendance.
-This is also recorded in the newsletter each week. - 100% attendance for individuals is rewarded at the end of each half term with stickers . - 100% attendance is rewarded at the end of the year with a certificate and a badge. - The SMT greet all children and families in the morning as the school doors open. - We have monthly values (see our Value Curriculum) some of which may link to improving pupil attendance and punctuality. - We have a display about school attendance in the playground - We award a trophy to the class with the highest attendance each half term
+- Attendance as a class is rewarded in assembly each week with the award of Attendance Alligator for the class with the highest attendance.
+This is also recorded in the newsletter each week. - 100% attendance for individuals is rewarded at the end of each half term with stickers . - 100% attendance is rewarded at the end of the year with a certificate and a badge. - The SMT greet all children and families in the morning as the school doors open. - We have monthly values (see our Value Curriculum) some of which may link to improving pupil attendance and punctuality. - We have a display about school attendance in the playground - We award a trophy to the class with the highest attendance each half term - We send letters to families each half term to recognise good and / or improving attendance. - We award bronze (96 97.9%), silver (98% 99.9%) & gold (100%) certificates each term to pupils regarding their attendance.

-- We send letters to families each half term to recognise good and / or improving attendance. - We award bronze (96 97.9%), silver (98% 99.9%) & gold (100%) certificates each term to pupils regarding their attendance. - This attendance policy is available to parents on the school website as well as in the New Pupil Starter Pack.
+- This attendance policy is available to parents on the school website as well as in the New Pupil Starter Pack.
 It is also distributed from time to time to families via email and is available in hard copy for those families who require it. - Notices regarding attendance and punctuality appear regularly in the newsletter. - Where appropriate, we work with external welfare agencies (eg Barnet Education Welfare Team; Barnet Children's Services,) to support families in improving their child/ren's attendance and / or punctuality. - Where necessary, we include attendance and / or punctuality targets on a child's IEP (Individual Education Programme).

-11. The Referral Process
+II.
+The Referral Process